bura1/docker-wp-traefik/README.md

-# Docker Compose file for Wordpress with Traefik configuration
+# docker-wp-traefik

-A Docker Compose file used to run a WordPress container with Traefik configuration.

-Useful for accessing the container using a domain.
+Docker Compose file for Wordpress with Traefik configuration.
+Used for accessing the container using a domain.